Alfresco/docs-alfresco/transform-service/latest/install/index.md

 The Transform Service is also deployed as part of the Alfresco Content Services containerized deployment using Docker images that are packaged in Helm charts.
 These charts are a deployment template that can be used as the basis for your specific deployment needs.

-> **Important:** Deployment of Transform Service with Alfresco Content Services on AWS, such as Amazon EKS (Elastic Kubernetes Service), is recommended only for customers with a good knowledge of Alfresco Content Services, and strong competencies in AWS and containerized deployment.
+> **Note:** Deployment of Transform Service with Alfresco Content Services on AWS, such as Amazon EKS (Elastic Kubernetes Service), is recommended only for customers with a good knowledge of Alfresco Content Services, and strong competencies in AWS and containerized deployment.

 The following diagram shows how Alfresco Content Services and the components of the Transform Service interact when deployed using Docker Compose.